brentsimmons/wildcat/README.md

 Files are treated according to their suffixes: `.html` means not to process the text; `.markdown` means to use the Markdown renderer.

-(Wildcat requires the RDiscount gem for Markdown rendering.)
+(Wildcat requires the Kramdown gem for Markdown rendering.)

 ## Macros